websweetstudio/wssbase/CONTRIBUTING.md

 ## How to Contribute

-If you'd like to contribute to Wsstheme, please follow these guidelines:
+If you'd like to contribute to WssBase, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your contribution.